School-of-Code-HQ/working-with-files/README.md

 const { v4: uuidv4 } = require("uuid");
 ```

-You'll also notice the following variables have been declared and initialized.
+The following variables have been declared and initialized.

 ```js
 const fileName = "quotes.json";
 const filePath = path.resolve(__dirname, fileName);
 ```

-As you may have already figured out, `filePath` holds the path to your JSON data file (where the quotes will be stored).
+As you may have already figured, `filePath` holds the path to your JSON data file (where the quotes will be stored).

 💡 It would be a good idea to `console.log(filePath)` and check it's correct before moving on to the next ticket.